 Certain Dutch provisions of employment law will apply on the employee.
 Usually, in the employment contract a choice of law is made.
 Irrespective of this choice of law in the employment contract, the fact that the employee will be working in the Netherlands, will result in the application of certain mandatory provisions of Dutch labour law.
-As from the first day, the Terms of Employment (Cross- border Work) Act (WagwEU) applies to all employees from outside the Netherlands who work in the Netherlands.
-The following provisions in Dutch law and Collective Labour Agreements (which have been declared generally binding) apply to the employment contract of each employee who works in the Netherlands:
+As from the first day, the Terms of Employment (Cross- border Work) Act (WagwEU) applies to all employees from outside the Netherlands who work in the Netherlands and who have been posted by their employer from another EU Member State to the Netherlands.
+Besides, for all employees (whether or not posted) the following provisions in Dutch law and applicable Collective Labour Agreements (which have been declared generally binding) apply to the employment contract of each employee who works in the Netherlands:

-- maximum working hours and minimum resting hours - minimum number of paid holidays per year (4 weeks) - minimum wage, including payments for overtime, excluding complementary company pension schemes - provision of a payslip - conditions for the hiring out of employees - health, safety and hygiene at work and liability for accidents - obligation to provide information on essential elements of the employment relationship - protective measures regarding employment conditions and working conditions for specific groups of employees - prohibition of termination in the event of pregnancy - equal treatment of men and women, nullify termination for breach of equal treatment as well as other subjects of non-discrimination
+- maximum working hours and minimum resting hours - minimum number of paid holidays per year (4 weeks) - minimum wage, including payments for overtime, excluding complementary company pension schemes - provision of a payslip - conditions for the hiring out of employees - health, safety and hygiene at work and liability for accidents - obligation to provide information on essential elements of the employment relationship - protective measures regarding employment conditions and working conditions for specific groups of employees

+- prohibition of termination in the event of pregnancy - equal treatment of men and women, nullify termination for breach of equal treatment as well as other subjects of non-discrimination

-The main rule is that from the thirteenth month of the secondment, the full Dutch labour law will apply, with the exception of dismissal law, including non-compete clauses and pension law.
+The main rule is that from the thirteenth month of the posting, the full Dutch labour law will apply, with the exception of dismissal law, including non-compete clauses and pension law.
 Please note, however, that there are some exceptions to this main rule.

-Do we need to offer the seconded employee a Dutch employment contract?
+Do we need to offer the posted employee a Dutch employment contract?

 In general, this is not necessary.
-Whether or not you choose to do so depends on the length of the secondment, the position of the employee within the Dutch company or the group assignment policy.
+Whether or not you choose to do so depends on the length of the posting, the position of the employee within the Dutch company or the group assignment policy.
 Offering a Dutch employment contract may be relevant for tax, social security and/or pension reasons or for the ability of the employee to obtain a residence and/or work permit.